NexWasTaken/NexWasTaken/README.md

 ## 🚀 About Me

-A young and passionate developer interested in making complex problems easier to solve!
+A young and passionate developer interested in making complex problems easier to solve.
+Love all things AI.
 I've been working in computer science since a young age and have developed several successful applications over the years.
-Eager to learn new technologies and tackle challenging problems.
+Eager to learn new technologies and tackle challenging problems!

 ## 🛠️ Skills & Technologies